 Since Vietnam's accession to the World Trade Organization ('WTO') effective 1 January 2007, the government has been pursuing a policy of partial privatisation (known in Vietnam as 'equitisation') of some of the state-owned banks with a view to opening up and attracting funds to the banking sector.
-Of note, Vietcombank equitised in 2007 with the state retaining a 91 per cent stake, and Vietinbank equitised in 2008 with the state retaining an 89 per cent interest.
-The equitisation of other state-owned banks, BIDV in particular, and the prospective increase of shareholdings in already-equitised banks to be held by the public, are generally perceived to be proceeding more slowly than investors had hoped, due in part to the global financial crisis.
+To date, three SOCBs have been equitised (Vietcombank in 2007, Vietinbank2 in 2008 and BIDV in 2011) with the state retaining up to 90 per cent of shares in each bank following the initial public offering, although sales of significant shareholdings to strategic foreign investors occurred in 2011.
+Mekong Housing Bank also received SBV approval to equitise but the process is generally perceived to be proceeding more slowly than investors had hoped, due in part to the global financial crisis and serious difficulties encountered by the domestic banking system in 2011.
+Agribank, the largest of the five SOCBs by assets, given its broader social mission was transformed into a one-member limited liability company with the state being the sole member.